When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Apple MacBook Air M2 review

 In July 2022, Apple announced this MacBook Air.
 It offered the biggest MacBook revamp to date, abandoning the original design and echoing the 14in Pro.
 And it was followed nearly a year later with a 15in MacBook Air, too .
-But how does the 13in compare to its predecessor – and is the significant price hike justified?
+But how does the 13in compare to its predecessor – and was the significant price hike justified?

 The original version of this review was published on 14 July 2022